Pinkrobocop/New-Finance-Console/README.md

 ## Overview

-I was tasked with creating code for analyzing the financial records of a company.
+Create code for analyzing the financial records of a company.

 ## Instructions